How we can help

 What should I do if my hearing aids feel uncomfortable?

-As a new hearing aid user, it is not uncommon to feel some degree of discomfort.
 Your ears are adjusting to both the physical presence of the devices and the "new" range of sounds you’re now experiencing.

 Surrounding sounds unnatural or too loud